salimc93/exiqus-oss/README.md

 you run this repo locally: kicking off a portfolio analysis, the Candidate Intelligence Hub, portfolio evolution over time, the evidence and observations tabs, and the generated interview questions with their supporting evidence.
-Everything shown is in this repository — there is no hosted service behind it.
+Everything shown is in this repository.
+There is no hosted service behind it.

 ## Why I Built This

 Hiring is broken.
-Resumes exaggerate, leetcode measures the wrong things, and the strongest evidence of how someone actually builds software — their code, sitting in plain sight on GitHub — mostly goes unread.
+Resumes exaggerate, leetcode measures the wrong things, and the strongest evidence of how someone actually builds software, their code sitting in plain sight on GitHub, mostly goes unread.

 I built Exiqus as a solo founder to fix that: a production SaaS that turned repositories into structured, evidence-based assessments a recruiter could act on.
-The commercial product has wound down, so I'm open-sourcing the whole platform — backend, frontend, billing, the lot — for anyone who wants to use it, learn from it, or build on it.
+The commercial product has wound down, so I'm open-sourcing the whole platform (backend, frontend, billing, the lot) for anyone who wants to use it, learn from it, or build on it.

 ## The Philosophy: Evidence, Not Judgment